yaj457/Regression-Project/README.md

 - _Contact Details_

 ## 📜 Files
-This project consists of 5 files other than this Readme:
+This project consists of 6 files other than this Readme:
-- A python  notebook containing the analysis (_Workplace_Project_v1.ipynb_)
+- A python  notebook containing the analysis (_Regression__Project.ipynb_)
-- The data exported from the notebook for checks (_data.xlsx_)
+- The data used in the project  (_Emissions_Agri.csv_)
-- An excel workbook where the checks have been performed (_data-checks.xlsx_)
 - A requirements file to reproduce the environment locally (_requirements.txt_)
+- 2 presentation file of the results and findings (_Regression__Project_Presentation.pdf & _Regression__Project_Presentation.pppt)
+  Both files are the same in terms of content but differ in terms of format saved
 - A link to a Trello board which is used to manage the project flow and timelines

 ## ⚙️ Recreating the Environment